splunk/public-o11y-docs/alerts-detectors-notifications/slo/create-slo.rst

             - * Search for the service you want to create an SLO for
               * (Optional) Add an endpoint for the selected service
           * - Filters
             - Enter any additional dimension names and values you want to apply this SLO to.
-Alternatively, you can use the ``NOT`` filter, represented by an exclamation point ( ! ), to exclude any dimension names or values from this SLO configuration.
+Alternatively, use the ``NOT`` filter, represented by an exclamation point ( ! ), to exclude any dimension values from this SLO configuration.

     To use a custom metric as the health indicator for your SLO, follow these steps: